 Mike and Danny fly a crop duster, but because of Danny's gambling debts, a local sheriff seizes it.
 Trying to earn money, they hitch-hike to the World's Fair in Seattle.
-While Danny tries to earn money playing poker, Mike takes care of a small girl, Sue-Lin, whose father has disappeared.
+While Danny tries to earn money playing poker, Mike takes care of a small girl, Sue-Lin, whose Uncle Walter has disappeared.
 Being a ladies' man, he also finds the time to court a young nurse, Diane.Written by

 9 of 10 people found this review helpful.

 Was this review helpful to you?